Freedom of Information

 Statement 1: Organisation and functions

-For information with respect to the College, its functions and structure refer to the following sections on this website:
+For further information about the College’s functions and structure refer to the following sections on this website:

 Legislation

-The Judicial College of Victoria was established by the Judicial College of Victoria Act 2001 and commenced operation in November 2002.
+The Judicial College of Victoria is a statutory body corporate established under the Judicial College of Victoria Act 2001 and commenced operation in November 2002.

 For a full list of Victorian legislation, visit the Victorian Legislation website.